MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-state.md

 State within a bot follows the same paradigms as modern web applications, and the Bot Framework SDK provides some abstractions to make state management easier.

 As with web apps, a bot is inherently stateless; a different instance of your bot may handle any given turn of the conversation.
-For some bots, this simplicity is preferred - the bot can either operate without additional information, or the information required is guaranteed to be within the incoming message.
-For others, state (such as where in the conversation we are or previously received data about the user) is necessary for the bot to have a useful conversation.
+For some bots, this simplicity is preferred&mdash;the bot can either operate without additional information, or the information required is guaranteed to be within the incoming message.
+For others, state (such as where the conversation left off or data previously received about the user) is necessary for the bot to have a useful conversation.

 **Why do I need state?**

 Maintaining state allows your bot to have more meaningful conversations by remembering certain things about a user or conversation.
 For example, if you've talked to a user previously, you can save previous information about them, so that you don't have to ask for it again.
 State also keeps data for longer than the current turn, so that your bot keeps information over the course of a multi-turn conversation.

-As it pertains to bots, there are a few layers to using state which we'll cover here: the storage layer, state management (contained in the bot state in the diagram below), and state property accessors.
+As it pertains to bots, there are a few layers to using state: the storage layer, state management (contained in the bot state in the diagram below), and state property accessors.
 This diagram illustrates parts of the interaction sequence between these layers, with the solid arrows representing a method call, and the dashed arrows representing the response (with or without a return value).

 ![bot state](media/bot-builder-state.png)